rail5/autobuild/build-farm/README.md

 This script has been modified to:

   - Have a completely non-interactive, fully-automatic installation
   - Focus on building & running in QEMU, rather than on actual hardware

 With these changes, it's usable as the basis for a "build farm" to build packages for multiple distributions/architectures

 ## What's included

-So far, only a build script for a VM of Debian Stable i386.
-Hopefully soon arm64 and armhf will be added as well.
+So far, a build script for a VM of Debian Stable i386, and one for Debian Stable arm64

 ## Usage